 At a high level, MARI allows artists to focus on what they do best… creating… while allowing the program and technology aspects to step aside more easily than it has in the past.
 There are great details that you should definitely watch the presentation for if you are interested more in 3D texturing.
 As Jack wrapped up his portion of the session he turned the stage over to Pixar’s own, Jonathan Hoffman by noting how much he’s enjoyed working with Pixar over the last three years while integrating MARI into Pixar’s workflow.

-As Jonathan began to demonstrate MARI on Apple’s new (multiple-Graphics Processing Unit) Mac Pro, the system responded immediately and continued it's rapid response throughout his presentation.
-The Mac Pro is of course Apple’s latest and greatest hardware (releasing in the fall) and although they didn’t break down the specifications of the computer, it was running it's newly announced Mavericks operating system (OS) as well as a version of MARI that was only ported to the Mac OS six weeks prior (previously available for PC only).
-It was an impressive feat to see the computer put through the ringer as Jonathan applied textures, painted and rotated the 10GB character rendering with ease.
+As Jonathan began to demonstrate MARI on Apple’s new (multiple-Graphics Processing Unit) Mac Pro, the system responded immediately and continued its rapid response throughout his presentation.
+The Mac Pro is of course Apple’s latest and greatest hardware (releasing in the fall) and although they didn’t break down the specifications of the computer, it was running its newly announced Mavericks operating system (OS) as well as a version of MARI that was only ported to the Mac OS six weeks prior (previously available for PC only).
+It was an impressive feat to see the computer put through the wringer as Jonathan applied textures, painted, and rotated the 10GB character rendering with ease.

 As most everyone can relate to in the art field – rarely do you create something and never touch it again.
 There’s usually a back and forth process between person “A” and “B” to refine the piece.
 This was Jonathan’s point as he discussed another powerful tool within MARI that allows him to apply a texture to a model and send it to the animation department.
 As the animators move and alter the character from the static state that Jonathan texturized the character in, they expose areas that will need to be texturized with additional detail.
 In the example during the presentation, as the animator rose Hardscrabble’s eyebrows you could see that the area under her eyebrow needed additional texture detail added (since the texture was stretching oddly).

 If you enjoy the background creation of these characters, you should definitely pick up the Art of Monsters University which explores topics and contains images similar to many of the ones shown above.
-Click to buy the Art of Monsters University.
+Click to buy the Art of Monsters University on Amazon.